 Snail vines are also easy to propagate from cuttings.
 Take cuttings in early spring once foliage is growing.
-Cut a 6-inch piece of plant using clean clippers.
+Cut a 6 inch (15 cm.) piece of plant using clean clippers.

-Fill a small 3-inch growing container with perlite and moisten it.
+Fill a small 3 inch (8 cm.) growing container with perlite and moisten it.
 Remove leaves from the lower part of the cutting.
 Dip the cutting in rooting compound.
-Make a hole in the center of the perlite using a pencil and insert 2 inches of cutting into the hole.
+Make a hole in the center of the perlite using a pencil and insert 2 inches (5 cm.) of cutting into the hole.

 Snail Vine Care

 Snail vines grow quickly once established and will rapidly cover a trellis or a wall.
 Due to its rapid growth, the plant may need to be trimmed as part of your snail vine care to keep it under control.